 • Word formation processes can be either productive or lexicalised (non-productive).
 There are different types of word-formation such as compounding, zero derivation (conversion), back formation and clipping.

 • For any language the distinction between native and foreign elements in the lexicon is important.
-In Irish different affixes (prefixes and suffixes) are used and compounding is an important source of new words.
+In English there are different affixes used here and stress also varies according to the historical source of words.

 • Syntax concerns the possible arrangements of words in a language.
 The basic unit is the sentence which minimally consists of a main clause (containing at least a subject and predicate).
 Nouns and verbs are the major categories and combine with various others, such as adjectives, adverbs, prepositions, conjunctions, etc. to form more complex sentences.

 • Linguists often distinguish between a level on which the unambiguous semantic structure of a sentence is represented, formerly referred to as deep structure, and the actual form of a sentence, previously called surface structure.

 • Sentence structure is normally displayed by means of a tree diagram which is intended to display the internal structure in a manner which is visually comprehensible.
 Such a diagram is not assumed to correspond to any encoding of language in the brain.

 • The term generation is used in formal linguistics to describe exhaustively the structure of sentences.
 Whether it also refers to the manner in which speakers actually produce sentences, from the moment of having an idea to saying a sentence, is a very different question and most linguists do not make any such claim.

 • Universal grammar represents an attempt to specify what structural elements are present in all languages, i.e. what is their common grammatical core, and to derive means for describing these adequately.

 • Language would appear to be organised modularly.
 Thus syntax is basically independent of phonology, for instance, though there is an interface between these two levels of language.

 The purpose of analysing the internal structure of sentences is